 Do you like the convenience of having most of your meals planned?
 Or are you an adventurous foodie who enjoys discovering hidden culinary gems, attending festivals, and trying street food?
 Are you okay with “touristy” eateries, or do you prefer a more authentic local experience?

-Tour companies will provide information on what meals are included each day of a tour, but they generally will not list the names of the restaurants.
-Additionally, the number of meals included varies between tour companies.
+Tour companies will list what meals are included each day of a tour, but they generally do not list the names of the restaurants.
+And just because a tour is expensive doesn’t mean most or all meals are included.

 Now, let’s discuss dinner.
 While many tour companies include a few dinners in the tour, the dinner experience varies widely across companies.
 Some companies take participants to charming local eateries for a more authentic experience, while others may take them to a more touristy spot.
 The latter is especially true for large-group tour companies, as many local restaurants lack the space to host large parties.
 Another difference is that some tour companies include wine and beer with the meal, not just water and nonalcoholic beverages.
 As with lodging, the best advice is to contact the tour company for more information, especially if you are seeking a particular dining experience.